How to Report Someone Burning Trash in Your City

 What if Law Enforcement Doesn't Show Up?

 Unfortunately, there are times when local police and fire trucks are too overwhelmed to make it to your location quickly.
 Let's imagine your neighbor is burning trash but puts the fire out before law enforcement arrives.
 You should still report it using DoNotPay.
-This way, you have a formal, legal record of the incident and you have proof if you need to sue the city later.
+This way, you have a formal, record of the incident and you have proof if you need to send demand letters to the city later.

 What Else Can DoNotPay Do?